News and Updates

 - Phase 1 (began on June 1) includes initial physician sign-up for the CMS Enterprise Portal.
 Physicians register to create a profile.

-- Phase 2 (begins in July) physicians can register in the Open Payments System, which will allow them to review and dispute data submitted by applicable manufacturers—prior to public posting of the data.
+- Phase 2 (began on July 14) physicians can register in the Open Payments System, which will allow them to review and dispute data submitted by applicable manufacturers—prior to public posting of the data.
 Note: Any data that is disputed, if not corrected by industry, will still be made public, but will be marked as disputed.

 To register with CMS, visit the CMS Portal.